When did the first mollusks appear?

 Mollusks are animals like mussels, clams, snails and slugs.
-The name Mollusk means “soft”, because mollusks don’t have any skeletons.
+Their name means “soft”, because mollusks don’t have any skeletons.
 The first mollusks probably evolved from early segmented worms around 500 million years ago.
 That was in the Cambrian period.
 At that time, all animals except arthropods still lived in the ocean, and all these early mollusks also lived in the ocean.

 But mollusks also have some things that segmented worms don’t have.
 Many mollusks have shells made of calcium to protect them.

 Cephalopods like octopus and squid are also mollusks, and also live in the ocean.
-“Cephalopod” means “headfoot” in Greek, because cephalopods don’t really have bodies, just heads and feet.
+“Cephalopod” means “headfoot” in Greek, because cephalopods like octopuses don’t really have bodies, just heads and feet.
 Like the earlier worms and arthropods, all cephalopods have bilateral symmetry.

 Most mollusks still live in the ocean, but a few kinds of snails and slugs have evolved to live on land.
 Snails have probably evolved to live on land not just once, but on several different occasions, independently.